 Oregon has identified 95 Oregon schools which will receive additional supports and interventions from the state to help increase student achievement and close persistent achievement gaps.

 The detail sheets on this page provide additional information about each school in the areas of academic achievement, academic growth, subgroup growth, and (for high schools) graduation and subgroup graduation rates.

-Assessment and Accountability - Education Specialist
+Accountability - Education Program Specialist